carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

     return sum(lst) / M
 ```

-and then verify the speed-up we get:
+and then verify the speed-up that we get:

 ``` {.python #async-calc-pi-main}
 async with timer() as t: